 About Dr Cory

-At Dr. Cory's Guiding Light, I support families and their pets during end-of-life care.
-My mission is to bring compassion, calm, and respect to this tender journey.
-With over seven years as a veterinarian, I focus on creating a peaceful transition for animals at home.
-I know this time is emotionally tough, so I aim to provide clarity and comfort to every family.
-I am certified in hospice and palliative care and advanced euthanasia techniques.
-This ensures that each pet receives the most compassionate care possible.
-It’s an honor to guide you and your beloved companion through this final chapter with empathy and love.
+At Dr. Cory's Guiding Light, we support families and their pets during end-of-life care.
+Our mission is to bring compassion, calm, and respect to this tender journey.
+With over eight years of veterinary experience, we focus on creating a peaceful transition for animals in the comfort of their home.
+We understand how emotionally difficult this time can be, and our goal is to provide clarity, support, and comfort to every family we serve.

 Our Vision